Econo Lodge University

 A '50s soda fountain atmosphere and a seemingly endless variety of old-fashioned, homemade ice cream treats will entice kids of any age into this downtown ice cream parlor.
 The place is also well known around town for its juicy Kosher hot dogs, huge sandwiches and freshly-brewed coffees.
 Menu items run from less than a dollar up to about $5.
 This is a paradise for ice cream connoisseurs.

-Climb the stairs to the second floor and you're a world of wine, a bit closer to Napa Valley than Arizona High Country.
-This wine bar and shop is a haven for wine lovers, offering the area's largest and best selection of wines by the glass, plus bottles and accessories to-go.
+Climb the stairs to this building's second floor and you'll find yourself in a world of wine.
+This shop is a haven for oenophiles, offering the area's largest and best selection of wines by the glass plus bottles and accessories to-go.
 It also serves a limited appetizer menu and features live jazz music in a smoke-free atmosphere.
 The shop regularly schedules wine tasting events that highlight local grapes from the nearby Verde Valley and other hidden viticulture regions around Arizona.